Imakethingthataresobad/Imakethingthataresobad.github.io/README.md

-# Imakethingthataresobad.github.io
- This is my personal repository and website
+# Welcome to my personal repository.